 10. Myxomatosis: Lethal

 An often fatal disease that can be prevented by vaccination, myxomatosis is caused by a virus passed on by other rabbits, mosquitoes, or fleas.

-Symptoms include red and inflamed eyes, breathing problems, lethargy, and swelling around the face and genitals.
+Symptoms include sleepy eye, or the eyes, nose, and mouth become swollen.
+Eyes become red and inflamed, the rabbit may experience breathing problems, lethargy, and swelling around the face and genitals.
+A white discharge from the rabbit’s eyes is also common.
 If your rabbit has not been vaccinated against myxomatosis, the chances of recovery are meager.
 In this case, your vet may recommend euthanasia to prevent further suffering.